basnijholt/nijho.lt/content/post/mindroom/index.md

 When you edit it—add an agent, change a model, update instructions—MindRoom diffs the old and new config, gracefully restarts only the affected agents, and has them rejoin their rooms.
 No downtime, no restart required.

-This sounds minor, but when you're iterating on agent behavior, being able to tweak a system prompt and see results in seconds makes a huge difference.
+This sounds minor, but when you're iterating on agent behavior, being able to tweak a system prompt and see results in seconds significantly improves the development loop.

 <!-- TODO: Screen recording (short video/GIF) of the hot-reload flow — edit config.yaml
      in an editor (e.g., add a new agent or change instructions), save, and then show